Physical measures for the geodesic flow tangent to a transversally conformal foliation: Preliminaries

 \subsubsection{The foliated geodesic flow}

-\paragraph{Unit tangent bundle.} Let $\hM$ denote the \emph{unit tangent bundle of $\F$}, i.e. the subbundle of $T^1M$ consisting of those unit vectors tangent to $\F$.
+\paragraph{Unit tangent bundle --} Let $\hM$ denote the \emph{unit tangent bundle of $\F$}, i.e. the subbundle of $T^1M$ consisting of those unit vectors tangent to $\F$.
 It is a closed manifold endowed with a smooth foliation denoted by $\hcF$ whose leaves are the unit tangent bundles of leaves of $\F$.
 We will denote by $pr:\hM\to M$ the canonical \emph{basepoint projection} associating its basepoint to each vector $v\in\hM$.
+The Sasaki metric induces a metric on $\hM$ by $\hg$.
+We will denote by $\hL_v$ the leaf of $v\in\hM$ i.e. $T^1L_x$ where $L_x$ is the leaf of the basepoint $x$ of $v$.
+Note that the foliations $\F$ and $\hcF$ have the same holonomy pseudogroups (see \cite[\S 3.1]{Alvarezu-Gibbs}) so the following proposition holds.